Full-stack-block-ai/random_project_generator/README.md

 ## Features
 - Generates random project ideas for coding challenges.
 - Mixes project types, functionalities, and target audiences.
+- Mobile-first design for a responsive and user-friendly experience.
 - Easy to extend with more ideas.

 ## Getting Started